Natalia Dyer

 Natalia Danielle Dyer (born January 13, 1995) is an American actress.
-She is known for starring as Nancy Wheeler in the Netflix science fiction horror series Stranger Things (2016–present).
-She has also appeared in the Peacock comedy thriller series Based on a True Story (2023) and in the films Yes, God, Yes (2019), Velvet Buzzsaw (2019) and Things Heard & Seen (2021).
+She is best known for her role as Nancy Wheeler in the Netflix science fiction horror series Stranger Things (2016–2025).
+She has also appeared in the Peacock comedy thriller series Based on a True Story (2023) and the films Yes, God, Yes (2019), Velvet Buzzsaw (2019), and Things Heard & Seen (2021).

 Early life

 Natalia Danielle Dyer was born in Nashville, Tennessee, on January 13, 1995.
 (Note: Some sources mistakenly give her birth year as 1997, but this is contradicted by the balance of evidence, including statements by Dyer herself.)
-She has two sisters.
-She started acting in community theater as a child, and made her professional screen acting debut in Hannah Montana: The Movie, which was filmed locally in 2008.
+She has two sisters and an older brother.
+She started acting in community theater as a child.
 She graduated from the Nashville School of the Arts, then moved to New York City and enrolled at New York University, studying at the Gallatin School of Individualized Study.

 Career

-Dyer began her professional career during her early teenage years, taking part in projects produced in and around her home in Tennessee; her first screen role was as Clarissa Granger in Hannah Montana: The Movie in 2009.
-During this time, she had small roles in the films The Greening of Whitney Brown and Blue Like Jazz before starring in the small independent films Don't Let Me Go and After Darkness; both films were released the following years.

-At age 16, she filmed the indie film I Believe in Unicorns, which was her first major role.
+Dyer began her professional career during her early teenage years, taking part in projects produced in and around her hometown in Tennessee; her first screen role was as Clarissa Granger in Hannah Montana: The Movie (2009).
+During this time, she had also taken small roles in the films The Greening of Whitney Brown and Blue Like Jazz before starring in the small independent films Don't Let Me Go and After Darkness; both films were released the following years.
+At age 16, she starred in I Believe in Unicorns, which was her first major role.
 The film premiered three years later at the 2014 SXSW Film Festival.